batool2222/BatoolAlshblak/README.md

 springdoc:
   swagger-ui:
     path: /swagger-ui.html

 Running the Application
-Build the project:
+Build the project:./gradlew build

-./gradlew build
-Run the application:
+Run the application:./gradlew bootRun
-./gradlew bootRun

 Testing
-Run the tests using:
+Run the tests using:./gradlew test

-./gradlew test

 API Documentation
-API endpoints and documentation can be accessed at:
+API endpoints and documentation can be accessed at: http://localhost:8081/api/swagger-ui.html

-http://localhost:8081/api/swagger-ui.html
 Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue for any changes or suggestions.